a456pur/seraph/README.md

 - multiple themes changing the colour and overall appearance of the site to make it yours
 - a hosting page with instructions on how to rehost seraph for free
 - a full update log page detailing every change made to the website
-- content updates every week with new games and website enhancements
+- frequent content updates with new games and website enhancements

 ## credits
 **resources used**